-They believe they are above all others, wiser, stronger and better, even on the lower end of the scale that deeply insecure victim narcissist, who just doesn’t get why people don’t see it from their reality.
-None are accountable for their own negative actions, so they believe their problems are caused by those around them and then seek revenge, deep down the good majority are hurting and insecure, screaming out for attention any way they can, from the idolisation stage to smearing others, it’s all about them being and staying in control.
+They believe they are above all others, wiser, stronger and better, even on the lower end of the spectrum that deeply insecure victim narcissist, who just doesn’t get why people don’t see it from their reality.
+None are accountable for their own negative actions, so they believe their problems are caused by those around them and then seek revenge, deep down the good majority are hurting and insecure, screaming out for attention any way they can, from the idealisation stage to smearing others, it’s all about them being in and staying in control.

 Whatever hobby they do, is usually someone else’s, as they mirror those around them to pass personalities off as their own.
-Any hobby they have, they believe they are the best, and if they do not win at a game, of course to them it was not their fault it was fixed if a piece of writing wasn’t good enough, it’s those who read it that are at fault, if they didn’t get the job, the other person sucked up, it’s not a case that others are allowed opinions, just that others who don’t agree with them must be stupid, if they make a mistake at work, they will find someone else to blame, it will never be the narcissists fault, if their children want nothing to do with them, they’ll not look at their own actions, they will find someone else to blame and play the victim with others to gain sympathetic attention.
+Any hobby they have, they believe they are the best.
+If they do not win at a game, of course to them it was not their fault it was fixed if a piece of writing wasn’t good enough, it’s those who read it that are at fault, if they didn’t get the job, the other person sucked up, it’s not a case that others are allowed opinions, just that others who don’t agree with them must be stupid.
+If they make a mistake at work, they will find someone else to blame, it will never be the narcissists fault, if their children want nothing to do with them, they’ll not look at their own actions, they will find someone else to blame and play the victim with others to gain sympathetic attention.

 Those at the lower end of the spectrum achieve their goals by being aggressive and rude, putting fear into others, as well as the victim route.

 Those on the upper end of the spectrum, often the cerebral covert, can be aggressive or passive-aggressive, but on a more calculated streamlined way, and they’ll still play the victim if needed.